 Coding Activities for 2-4 year olds

 Building blocks are a great learning toy.
 Stack them up and encourage counting.
-Build a towers using blocks of different heights and ask which tower has the most blocks.
-Ask lots of questions and encourage children to use past experience and logic to arrive at their answers as well as direct observations.
+Build towers using blocks of different heights and ask which tower has the most blocks.
+Ask lots of questions and encourage children to use past experience, logic, and direct observation to arrive at their answers.

-Practice making patterns, you could use building blocks, DUPLO, small toys, shapes or make a coloured pasta necklace.
+Practice making patterns.
+You could use building blocks, DUPLO, small toys, shapes, or a coloured pasta necklace.

 Try some weighing and measuring, perhaps ask the child to make predictions first as to which object they think is heavier or which people are taller.